fede183/notes/NotesAWS.md

 ## Operations Perspective
 The Operations Perspective helps you to enable, run, use, operate, and recover IT workloads to the level agreed upon with your business stakeholders.

-### QA
-Which Perspective of the AWS Cloud Adoption Framework helps you design, implement, and optimize your AWS infrastructure based on your business goals and perspectives?

-Platform Perspective

 ## 6 strategies for migration
 When migrating applications to the cloud, six of the most common migration strategies(opens in a new tab) that you can implement are: